infinitepower18/WSA-Sideloader/README.md

 ![GitHub](https://img.shields.io/github/license/infinitepower18/wsa-sideloader)

 # WSA Sideloader
-WSA Sideloader is a tool which can be used to easily install apps on Windows Subsystem for Android.
+WSA Sideloader is a tool that is used to easily install APK files on Windows Subsystem for Android.
 The program has been designed with simplicity and ease of use in mind.

 ![image](https://user-images.githubusercontent.com/44692189/172241903-a66b7d9f-0692-4178-81e4-561e3978ed9b.png)